-Corus Entertainment Inc. (TSX:CJR.B), one of Canada?s largest integrated media and entertainment companies, announced mixed first-quarter earnings results and its acquisition of Shaw Media Inc. before the market opened on January 13, and its stock has responded by falling about 5%.
-Let?s take a closer look at the results and the details of its acquisition to determine if this weakness represents a long-term buying opportunity or a warning sign.
+Corus Entertainment Inc. (TSX:CJR.B), one of Canada’s largest integrated media and entertainment companies, announced mixed first-quarter earnings results and its acquisition of Shaw Media Inc. before the market opened on January 13, and its stock has responded by falling about 5%.
+Let’s take a closer look at the results and the details of its acquisition to determine if this weakness represents a long-term buying opportunity or a warning sign.
+Breaking it all down Here’s a summary of Corus’s first-quarter earnings results compared with what analysts had anticipated and its results in the same period a year ago.
+Metric Q1 2016 Actual…

 To keep reading, enter your email address or login below.